avna1/Run-MySQL-phpMyAdmin-using-Docker/README.md

 MySQL Community Edition is a freely downloadable version of the world’s most popular open-source database that is supported by an active community of open source developers and enthusiasts.

-PhpMyAdmin is a free software tool written in PHP that aims to provide an easy-to-use Web-based interface to manage a wide range of operations on MySQL and MariaDB databases.
-Daily work operations like managing databases, tables, columns, relations, indexes, users, and permissions can be performed via the user interface without missing the ability to execute any SQL statement.

 ---
 ### SYSTEM REQUIRMENT
 Operating System: Windows 11 Home